NicholasFay-CIS/Epidemic-Simulator/epidemic_simulation/README.txt

 #### Epidemic Simulator ####

-An epidemic simulator to assist research with contagions such as COVID-19.
+An epidemic simulator to assist research with contagions with default configurations to model COVID-19.

 Group 4: Majed Almazrouei, Justin Becker, Dylan Conway, Kyle Diodati, and Nicholas Fay.